 Dr. Peter Najjar is an Administrative Chief Resident in Surgery at BWH.
-He completed his HMS Fellowship in Patient Safety and Quality at BWH.
+He completed his HMS Fellowship in Patient Quality and Safety at BWH in 2016.
 In addition to hospital-wide quality and patient safety work, he focuses on improving surgical care through enhanced collaboration between the Department of Quality and Safety and the Department of Surgery.
-Peter is also clinically active as a Resident in Surgery.
-He attended the University of California, Davis before completing his MD at the University of Chicago in 2011.
-He is currently completing an MBA at Harvard Business School in 2016.
+He attended the University of California, Davis, before completing his MD at the University of Chicago in 2011 and his MBA at Harvard Business School in 2016.
 His research focuses on improving the value of surgical care by increasing front-line clinical data feedback, improving cost measurement, reducing resource utilization, and improving care process reliability.
 Examples include the use of time-driven activity-based costing (TDABC), Enhanced Recovery after Surgery (ERAS) implementation, and system-wide venous thromboembolism (VTE) prevention.

 Karen Griswold, RN, MBA, CPPS, Lead Program Manager, Patient Safety, received her Bachelor of Nursing from the University of Vermont in Burlington, VT and Master of Business Administration from Simmons College in Boston, MA.
 Karen joined the Brigham as a part of the nursing department in 2000, and then the Department of Quality and Safety in December of 2007 as a Senior Consultant for Quality and Safety Programs.
 In her role, Karen leads Emergency Response and Rapid Response programs coordinating data collection, data reporting, and process improvement efforts, facilitates the Central Venous Catheter insertion safety group, as well as works with various other Patient Safety programs and initiatives.